OncoReg: Medical Image Registration for Oncological Challenges: Introduction

 This approach not only safeguards patient privacy but also fosters the development of more generalisable AI models.
 Since participants must optimise their methods for unseen data rather than a specific dataset, the challenge encourages the creation of algorithms with broader applicability and better real-world transferability.
 Computational challenges provide an ideal framework for this kind of data utilisation, allowing multiple research groups to benefit from the dataset without the need for public distribution.
 The popularity of challenges, especially in the field of computer vision, has been steadily increasing, as reflected in the growing number of challenges hosted at major conferences such as MICCAI, ISBI, and SPIE Medical Imaging.

-In the field of medical image registration, the Learn2Reg Challenge (\citealp{hering2022learn2reg}) holds a prime position.
+The Learn2Reg Challenge (\citealp{hering2022learn2reg}) has established itself as a leading benchmark in the field of medical image registration.
 The well-known challenge, which has been held annually since 2019 in conjunction with MICCAI, has significantly advanced algorithmic approaches and benchmarking in medical image registration, fostering collaboration and innovation among researchers worldwide.
 Learn2Reg offers an extensive selection of 3D image registration tasks, covering a variety of scenarios.
 The tasks include both mono- and multimodal registration as well as inter- and intrapatient registration.
 The challenges span multiple imaging modalities such as computed tomography (CT), magnetic resonance imaging (MRI), and ultrasound (US), and encompass different anatomical regions, including the lungs, abdomen, and brain.
 OncoReg builds upon the foundation established by Learn2Reg, extending it to include an additional modality, cone-beam CT, and shifting the focus to real-world oncological challenges.
 The first part of OncoReg comprises a task (ThoraxCBCT) in the Learn2Reg Challenge 2023, followed by a standalone virtual challenge and workshop.

 This focus on real-world scenarios highlights the importance of image registration, which has numerous medical applications but plays an especially critical role in oncology, particularly in the context of radiotherapy, where precise targeting of cancerous tissues is vital for effective treatment.
 Radiotherapy involves delivering high doses of radiation to tumour sites while minimising exposure to surrounding healthy tissues.
 To achieve this level of precision, accurate alignment of images from different time points and imaging modalities is crucial.